How to Demonstrate the Value of L&D and Secure Your Budget in 2026

-We believe the answer lies in using the right strategies, metrics, and tools to demonstrate the value of L&D in a way that simply can't be ignored.
+We believe the answer lies in using the right strategies, metrics and tools to show the value of L&D in a way that simply can’t be ignored.

-At Mint, we know that people are the most valuable asset an organisation has, so here’s 5 tips that enable you to demonstrate the impact your L&D programmes have, and secure the budget you need to deliver results CEOs, CFOs, COOs (and any other C-Suite people!) demand.
+At Mint, we know that people are the most valuable asset an organisation has, so here are 5 tips that enable you to demonstrate the impact your L&D programmes have, and secure the budget you need to deliver results CEOs, CFOs, COOs (and any other C-Suite people!) demand.

 Does your intervention deliver a tangible return - if so, how do you prove it?